From Jim Gilliam's blog

 Previous Entry: Bill O'Reilly is old news... literally.
 (07.12.2006)

-Read the 4 comments and join the discussion.
+Read the 4 comments.

-Right Wing Robby: NEW
+Right Wing Robby:

 How many lives do doctors save per year?